 The operator must acquire skill and rhythm.
 Vibratory massage is both soothing and stimulating, whereas the strapping movement is highly stimulating, bringing up the blood supply, feeding the sluggish tissues and carrying away waste matter.
 A great deal off corrective work can be done with this treatment; building up drooping and flabby tissue, creppy neck and hollow cheeks; reducing fatty deposits on back, etc.

 Of course, a facial massage – general or muscle strapping – was not employed in isolation.
-It was combined with skin care products that built-up muscle tissue and subcutaneous fat to reduce wrinkles, dissolved unwanted fat from areas where the facial contour needed improving; along with physical restraints like chin and forehead straps; and/or electrical treatments.
+It was combined with skin-care products – such as skin foods and muscle oils – that built-up muscle tissue and subcutaneous fat to reduce wrinkles; dissolved unwanted fat from areas where the facial contour needed improving; and was combined with physical restraints like chin and forehead straps; and/or electrical treatments.

 The type of massage used and whether it was accompanied by an astringent, fat dissolving cream, muscle oil and/or skin food were important differentiations.
 As it was believed that forceful, vibratory pressure could drive out fat from the face, the therapist would need to be careful where it was applied to avoid adversely affecting facial contours.